MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

     > [!NOTE]
     > Your device will have more than one partition, but you only need to capture the Windows partition.

-1. Shutdown the virtual machine:
+1. Shut down the virtual machine:

     ```cmd
     wpeutil shutdown